KULeuven-Diepenbeek/appdev-course/content/android/intents.md

     id("kotlin-android")
     kotlin("plugin.serialization") version "1.5.21" // add this
 }
+...
+dependencies {
+    ...
+    implementation("org.jetbrains.kotlinx:kotlinx-serialization-json:1.2.2") // add this
+    ...
+}
 ```

+{{% notice warning %}}
+Keep the `plugin.serialization` **version** the same as your Kotlin version!
+See the [official kotlinx.serialization github repo](https://github.com/Kotlin/kotlinx.serialization) and the [official kotlin serialization docs](https://kotlinlang.org/docs/serialization.html) on how to install and use the plugin.
+{{% /notice %}}

 Then, add an implementation dependency `    implementation("org.jetbrains.kotlinx:kotlinx-serialization-json:1.2.2")`.
 Lastly, update your `User` data class to add the `@Serializable` annotation that should get imported from the package `kotlinx.serialization`, and the Java `Serializable` interface to tell Android-specific methods it's a serializable object: